This post may contain affiliate links.

 Items get lost or stolen when you travel, it does happen, we find it’s best not to have expensive or much-loved gear because it’s just not worth it.

 I used to love shopping, now anything that makes me look half decent will do.
 So long as I’m clean enough and not naked I’m generally happy.
 I like to have good jeans because they last longer and fit me better and occasionally I’ll buy 1 special garment as a treat, but that’s enough.
 Plain black long sleeved T shirts see me through most eventualities and drastically reduce clothing decision-making time.
-That’s an idea I picked up through Tim Ferris’s books that gave me a big boost inspiration-wise last summer ( The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich, it’s a classic worth reading)
+That’s an idea I picked up through Tim Ferris’s books that gave me a big boost inspiration-wise last summer The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich, it’s a classic worth reading – see it here)

 Anyway, back to travelling with less clothes.